-- Vulnerable Pupil Support Manager.
-This is a non-teaching member of staff who is the day-today contact for parents and students in all areas of need.
-She will provide support for pupils and parents where needed. - Mentors are used in school to work with individual children who may need additional support.
+- Vulnerable Pupil Support Managers.
+These are two non-teaching member of staff, who are the day-to-day contact for parents and students in all areas of need.
+They provide support for pupils and parents where needed. - Mentors are used in school to work with individual children who may need additional support.